1 Lyman Place, Norwood, MA 02062

 Prospect St Water Main Cleaning and Lining

 Beginning September 24th, water main construction commenced on Prospect St between Prospect Ave and Winter St. The work will include cleaning and lining the existing 10" water main to improve the aesthetics of the water and increase water flow capacities.
 In order to clean and line the water main, above ground temporary water mains will be installed to serve the abutting properties.
-The project is expected to be completed in mid to late November.
+The project has been completed.

 The Town of Norwood now has a Residential Food Scrap Program in place.
 Please follow the link to get more information.
 Additionally, if you want your compost picked up and hauled away, Black Earth Compost has started pickup in Norwood.
 Follow the link to their website, click on residential, scroll down and enter your address to get more information.